datreant/datreant/docs/index.rst

 file formats which new tools must work around, for better or worse.
-Furthermore, centralized database solutions may be suboptimal for data storage for a number of reasons, including insufficient hardware infrastructure, variety and heterogeneaity of raw data, the need for data portability, etc. This is particularly the case for fields centered around
+Furthermore, centralized database solutions may be suboptimal for data storage for a number of reasons, including insufficient hardware infrastructure, variety and heterogeneity of raw data, the need for data portability, etc. This is particularly the case for fields centered around
 simulation: simulation systems can vary widely in size, composition, rules, paramaters, and starting conditions.
 And with increases in computational power,